Regularity for parabolic systems of Uhlenbeck type with Orlicz growth: Abstract

 \section{Abstract}

-We study the local regularity of $p$-caloric functions or more generally of $\varphi$-caloric functions.
-In particular, we show the local boundedness of the gradients of the solution, which can be scalar or vectorial.
-This paper closes the gap of Lieberman~\cite{Lie06}, who proved H\"older continuity of the gradients under the hypothesis that the gradients are already bounded.
-Our local estimate of the gradient improve the pioneering estimate of DiBenedetto and Friedman~\cite{DiBFri85,DiB93} for $p$-caloric functions.
+We study the local regularity of $p$-caloric functions or more generally of $\phi$-caloric functions.
+In particular, we study local solutions of non-linear parabolic systems with homogeneous right hand side, where the leading terms has Uhlenbeck structure of Orlicz type.
+This paper closes the gap of~\cite{Lie06} where Liebermann proved that if the gradient of a solution is bounded, it is H\"older continuous.

+The crucial step is a novel local estimates for the gradient of the solutions, which generalize and improve the pioneering estimates of DiBenedetto and Friedman~\cite{DiBFri85,DiB93} for the $p$-Laplace heat equation.